Help for Heroes supports report and apology for LGBT+ veterans

 Jean said: “I joined the Army at the age of 19, three weeks after Jo joined.

-“My father was in the artillery and my mother was in the RAF.
+“Our father was in the artillery and our mother was in the RAF.
 I always aspired to join the military.
+I loved the thought of serving my country.”

 “The Special Investigation Branch, or SIB, came on to the camp, and my name was called out.
 I was taken into a room with two SIB officers.
 They shouted at me saying I was a lesbian and they’d find me out.